-We turned and watched and listened as Peter man’s bridge signed off for the final time.
-We cheered on the crowd sent them a loud thanks Peter.
-He turn to his crew and his family in what must have been a difficult moment.
+We turned and watched and listened as Peter Mansbridge signed off for the final time.
+We cheered as part of the crowd which sent a loud thanks Peter.
+He turned to his crew and his family in what must have been a difficult moment.
 A private Canadian and yet a public Canadian.
 He left the tent around back and there was actually a walkway.
-A few of us brazen enough when down what might actually be not public space and went closer.
+A few of us brazen enough went down what might actually be not public space and went closer.
 The cycling couple did indeed get their picture taken with Peter.

 We chatted with a couple and their son (both men were engineers) from Acadia.
 Peter was long gone as we stood and talked.
 We actually stayed so long that the security guy came to hasten us on our way.

 At this point in time its several hours past the wet and soggy scones that we ate for breakfast while standing in line.
 Sun is out and this seems like a good time to have lunch.
 I think by unspoken consent at this moment our plan is to spend the entire day.
 This was when we started to realized that my phone might be poached.
 During the afternoon speakers and performances we had some relatively quiet time.
 We pulled up the blanket, so to speak, at a decent spot to see for the evening.
 Decent sight lines to the screen, Ron could see the stage and we were on the dry pavement.

 There was such an influx of people. about 95% of them were wearing Canadian shirts and probably 40% of them had some kind of temporary face paint or a tattoo.
 I took several pictures, with permission, of the best 4 I saw but alas did not get them up onto Instragram and now they are lost.
 Some of them were like works of art.